oblac/jodd-site/content/doc/example/2+fast-jodd-dev-with-joy.md

 # Fast app development with Jodd Joy

-Your time is precious, so lets do a quick roundup of *Jodd* microframeworks.
+Your time is precious, so lets do a quick roundup of *Jodd* micro-frameworks.
 Instead of configuring and integrating each framework manually, we will use [*Joy*](/doc/joy/index.html) - an application template that significantly speeds up the project start-up time and that provides *Jodd* best